QLA-ML-DS/QLA-ML-DS.github.io/README.md

 # dtp-ds-2022

-# FOUNDATIONAL METHODS IN DATA SCIENCE’ TRAINING SCHOOL
+# Training school: FOUNDATIONAL METHODS IN DATA SCIENCE

 This is the repository for the web pages of our training school Series on Machine Learning and Applications.
 Please visit